SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/readme.md

  - This applicatin is executed from RAM.
  - In this application while changing the MCU mode from PS4 to PS2, M4 flash will be turned off.
  - The debug feature of Simplicity Studio will not work after M4 flash is turned off.
+ - Enable the ULP_MASTER in UC before running/flashing the code.

 ## Expected Scenario:
  - After Flashing ULP examples as M4 flash will be turned off,flash erase does not work.